 The Ph.D.
 Reading Committee consists of at least five members including the dissertation advisor, who serves as the chairperson.
 All committee members must have an earned doctorate; in special cases, an individual who does not hold the doctorate may be proposed for membership through petitioning the Graduate Committee.
 One committee member must be the dissertation advisor (or the co-advisor) and the second committee member shall be tenured or tenure-track academic faculty members with primary or joint appointment in the Woodruff School.
 The third committee member shall also have a primary or joint appointment in the Woodruff School.
 Of the last two members, at least one shall be an academic faculty member with no Woodruff School appointment, either primary or joint.
 At least four of the committee members shall be tenured or tenure-track faculty members; at least one member of the committee shall have a primary appointment in the Woodruff School.

 Please Note: If a proposed member is not a Georgia Tech faculty member, a CV of that proposed member must also accompany the request.
 Please email the CV to your Staff Academic Advisor in the Office of Student Services.

 Step 3.
-Receive approval from the Woodruff School Graduate Committee and then obtain signatures of remaining committee members at your presentation.
+Receive approval from the Woodruff School Graduate Committee and then obtain signatures of committee members after your presentation.

 A. The Woodruff School Graduate Committee meet once a month.
 The meeting dates are posted in the Graduate Announcements emailed to all Woodruff students.
 You may also ask your Staff Academic Advisor in the Office of Student Services.
-After the Committee approves your topic and reading committee, you will receive an email from the Office of Student Services to pick up your form.
+After the Committee approves your topic and reading committee, you will receive an email from the Office of Student Services.